pkulchenko/fullmoon/README.md

   from the action handler (and continues the process otherwise)

-In general, route definitions bind request URLs (and a set of conditions) to action handlers.
+In general, route definitions bind request URLs (and a set of conditions) to action handlers (which are regular Lua function).
 All conditions are checked in a random order for each URL that matches the route definition.
-As soon as any condition fails, the route processing is aborted and the next route is checked *with one exception*: the condition can set the [`otherwise` value](#responding-on-failed-conditions), which triggers a response with the specified status.
+As soon as any condition fails, the route processing is aborted and the next route is checked *with one exception*: any condition can set the [`otherwise` value](#responding-on-failed-conditions), which triggers a response with the specified status.